If your client appears to be having a seizure, follow these basic first aid measures*. Every situation will be different.

-- Stay calm.
-Time the length of the shaking phase of the seizure.
+1. Stay calm.
+If possible, time the length of the shaking phase of the seizure.

-- If the person is sitting in a chair, gently place him or her on the floor if possible.
+2. Gently place the person on the floor (if possible).
 If the person is lying on a massage table, allow the person to remain on the table.
 Some therapists place pillows on the floor around the length of the massage table as a safety measure.
 Move other objects away to prevent injury.

-- Roll the person onto his or her side if possible.
-This position will allow saliva to fall out of the mouth instead of blocking the airway, causing the person to choke.
+3. Place a cushion or soft jacket under the person’s head to keep it inclined; this prevents the head from banging the floor during the shaking phase.
+Roll the person onto his or her side.
+This will allow saliva to fall out of the mouth instead of blocking the airway, causing the person to choke.

-- If it is the person’s first seizure or if you do not know.
+- It is the person’s first seizure or if you do not know

 - If the person has a medical condition such as diabetes, heart disease, congestive heart failure, or is pregnant.

-Inform emergency medical services (EMS) how long the seizure lasted & the symptoms exhibited.
+- Inform EMT’s (emergency medical technicians) how long the seizure has lasted and symptoms exhibited.

-Things NOT to do during or after a seizure:
+Things to avoid during or after a seizure are:

 - Do not restrain the person; this may provoke an aggressive response.